Basics of Successful Strategy Implementation: 3 Key Steps

 How to Get The Basics of Successful Strategy Implementation Right

-Here is how to do it right…follow the strategy implementation ABC’s:
+To do it right, follow the research-backed strategy implementation ABC’s:

 1. Articulate Your Strategy Clearly and Often

-Your business strategy must be compelling, concise and clearly stated.
-In our organizational alignment survey, we find that employees perceive that the organizational strategy is 50% less clear than their leaders believe.
-How can they fully implement a strategy they don’t fully understand?
+A corporate strategy must be concise, compelling, and crystal clear.
+Our organizational alignment research consistently show that employees perceive strategy as 50% less clear than leaders assume.
+How can they act on a plan they don’t fully understand?

 2. Broadcast Your Strategy Using Multiple Mediums